VPDC

 Vaccine Recommendations

-• ACIP recommends routine diphtheria vaccination across the lifespan.
-Children younger than 7 years of age should receive DTaP (diphtheria, tetanus, acellular pertussis), while older children and adults receive Tdap (tetanus, diphtheria, acellular pertussis) or Td.
+• AAP recommends routine diphtheria vaccination across the lifespan.
+Children younger than 7 years of age should receive DTaP (diphtheria, tetanus, acellular pertussis), while older children and adults receive Tdap (tetanus, diphtheria, acellular pertussis) or Td (tetanus and diphtheria).
 See the table below for a list of diphtheria-containing vaccines and the recommended schedules.

 • Multiple combination vaccines containing diphtheria are available for use.
 Use of combination vaccines are also useful in reducing the number of injections in a single visit.